sixcious/url-incrementer/README.md

 URLI 5 and a personal apology to you ...

 If you were using Versions 3 or 4, I really want to apologize to you for the state this extension has been in.
 You deserve a way better extension.
 The only reason Version 5 exists is because of you!

-I tried to go back to URLI's roots in 5.0.
-I re-installed Version 2 and tried to make sure 5.0 was as simple and easy to use as that version out of the box, while still adding as much incrementing functionality I could.
-Also, URLI the original extension mascot, is now back for good.
-If you only use URLI for shortcuts, no worries!
-Nothing has changed in that regard!
-The only thing is that the options had to be reset so you might need to re-set a few things (I really apologize for that).
-If there's anything you don't like in 5.0, please let me know and I'll try my hardest to fix it in the next version.
+This is the only extension I ever made, so it's important to me 100% that you are satisfied with it.
+If there's anything you don't like in 5, please let me know and I'll fix it in the next version.

-This is the only extension I ever made, so it's important to me 100% that you are happy with it.
 I can't express in words how happy I am that you are using URLI.
 Thank you (times infinity!) for letting URLI play a small part in your Chrome experience!

 What's New in Version 5.2 (6/30/2018)
 - New "1 Click" Increment Button and Decrement Button mini extensions for your toolbar are now available on the Chrome Web Store -- no more popups needed, super convenient, and consume 0 background memory when inactive!
 They're a win-win!